mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ## Base Case Analysis
-After collecting the measurements, we solve the AC state estimation by initializing the Gauss-Newton method and running the iterative algorithm to estimate bus voltages.
-The obtained results are then used to compute powers:
+After collecting the measurements, we solve the AC state estimation problem with the Gauss-Newton method to estimate bus voltages.
+The resulting estimates are then used to compute powers:
 ```@example acStateEstimation
 analysis = gaussNewton(monitoring)
 stateEstimation!(analysis; power = true, verbose = 2)
 nothing # hide
 ```

-This allows users to observe estimated bus voltages along with power values associated with buses:
+We can then inspect the estimated bus voltages and bus power values:
 ```@example acStateEstimation
 printBusData(analysis; show)
 nothing # hide
 ```

-Power flows at branches can also be examined:
+We can also inspect the branch power flows:
 ```@example acStateEstimation
 printBranchData(analysis; show)
 nothing # hide
 ```

-Additionally, users can retrieve results related to measurement devices.
-For instance, estimated values and corresponding residuals for wattmeters can be displayed:
+Users can also retrieve measurement-device results.
+For example, wattmeter estimates and residuals can be displayed:
 ```@example acStateEstimation
 printWattmeterData(analysis)
 nothing # hide